What Is a Grade Beam?

-This beams are constructed in any size and shapes.
+These beams are constructed in any size and shape.
 So, Grade beams are flexible in nature.

 2. Excellent Support for Both Concrete and Soil

-This beams are capability to support both the soil before the pour and the concrete during the pour.
+These beams are capable to support both the soil before the pour and the concrete during the pour.

 3. Easily Penetrated

-They can be easily allows the penetration other materials such as rebars, conduit, pipes, or dowels.
+They can easily allow the penetration of other materials such as rebars, conduits, pipes, or dowels.

 4. Less Excavation is required